Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 How to connect an HDMI switch

 You should connect an HDMI cable from each external video source to each input on the switch.
+For devices like Roku and Amazon Fire streaming sticks, simply connect them directly to the switcher input.
+Then run a single HDMI cable to an input port on your TV or projector.

 The best HDMI switch is the one that ticks all the boxes for your setup, so make sure you consider all the features you need before buying.

-If you are looking for a good all-rounder that offers plenty of inputs and most of the useful features required in a switch, the SGEYR 3-in/1-out 4K HDMI switch is a good choice.
+If you are looking for a good all-rounder that offers plenty of inputs and most of the useful features required in a switch, the SGEYR 3-in/1-out 4K switch is a good choice.

 Top 3x1 HDMI Switch